Gen Z Consumers & Sustainability: 5 Key Trends Shaping 2024

 While Gen Z is often portrayed as highly environmentally conscious, recent research suggests a more complex picture.
 From varying priorities and gender differences to economic considerations, the true motivations behind Gen Z's sustainable choices might not align with popular perceptions.

-In May 2024, Opeepl conducted a study called Gen Z Tracker, Wave 2.
+In May 2024, Opeepl conducted a study called Youth Pulse, Wave 2.
 The survey included 2,500 participants aged 15-27 from France, Germany, Italy, Spain, and the UK.
 In this blog post, we’ll explore five key trends revealed by the research about how sustainability fits into the broader landscape of Gen Z values and purchasing behaviour.

 1. Sustainability Takes a Backseat to Personal Causes